 There are some async methods where there is no need to use async/await keywords.
 It is important to detect this kind of misuse because adding the async modifier comes at a price.
 AsyncFixer automatically removes async/await keywords from those methods.

-Developers use some potentially long running or blocking operations under async methods even though there are corresponding asynchronous versions of these methods in .NET or third-party libraries.
-Some example for such operations: Task.Wait(), Task.Result, Task.WaitAll(...), StreamReader.ReadToEnd(...), Thread.Sleep(...), etc.
+Developers use some potentially long-running or blocking operations inside async methods even though there are corresponding asynchronous versions of these methods in .NET or third-party libraries.
+Some examples for such operations: Task.Wait(), Task.Result, StreamReader.ReadToEnd(), Thread.Sleep(), etc.

-AsyncFixer automatically replaces these operations with their corresponding asynchronous operations and inserts 'await' expression.
-For instance, it converts 'Thread.Sleep(...)' to 'await Task.Delay(...)'.
+AsyncFixer automatically replaces those operations with their corresponding asynchronous operations and inserts an await expression.
+For instance, it converts Thread.Sleep(...) to await Task.Delay(...).

 Some async methods are 'fire & forget', which return void.
 Unless a method is only called as an event handler, it must be awaitable.
 Otherwise, it is a code smell because it complicates control flow and makes error detection & correction difficult.

-In an using block, developers use a fire & forget async call which uses disposable object as a parameter or target object.
-It can cause potential exception or wrong result.
-For instance, developers create a Stream in the using statement, pass it to the asynchronous method, and then stream will be implicitly disposed via using block.
-When the asynchronous method comes around to writing to the Stream, it is (very likely) already disposed and you will have an exception.
+Inside a using block, developers insert a fire & forget async call which uses a disposable object as a parameter or target object.
+It can cause potential exceptions or wrong results.
+For instance, developers create a Stream in the using statement, pass it to the asynchronous method, and then Stream will be implicitly disposed via a using block.
+When the asynchronous method comes around to writing to Stream, it is (very likely) already disposed and you will have an exception.

 AsyncFixer05: Downcasting from a nested task to an outer task.

 Downcasting from a nested task (Task) to a Task or awaiting a nested task is dangerous.
 There is no way to wait for and get the result of the child task.